-Figure 7: The Maturity and Duration of SOMA Holdings of Agency Residential MBS after the End of QE4
+Figure 7: The Maturity and Duration of SOMA Holdings of Agency Residential MBS after the End of QE4 the Federal Reserve does not release any information about the actual prices paid for its individual securities until two years later.43

-Note: This figure reports on the characteristics of agency-backed residential MBS held in the SOMA as of May 11, 2022.
+Note: This figure reports on the characteristics of agency-backed residential MBS held in the SOMA as of 28 September 2022.
 The left panel shows the distribution of the term to maturity of those securities, and the right panel shows the distribution of the Macauley duration computed using a discount factor of 2.5%.
 Source: Federal Reserve Bank of New York, Bloomberg, authors' calculations.